kriten-io/kriten-charts/README.md

 ### Quick start

-To install Kriten with Integrated PostgreSQL and Nginx Ingress clone this repo and run the following Helm command:
+To install Kriten with Integrated PostgreSQL and Nginx Ingress clone this repo and run the following Helm command against target Kubernetes cluster:
 ```
 $ KRITEN_HOSTNAME=<fqdn or ip to reach ingress>
 $ helm install kriten-community ./kriten-charts -n kriten-community \